EgorShab/software/XGBoostNBAModel/README.md

 Run the Python scripts sequentially to process the data and generate predictions:

 1. Start with `1_Get_future_Data.py` and continue through to `5_XGBoost_NBA_future_games_pred.py`, following any prompts or instructions provided by the scripts.

+### Final Predictions Output
+The final future games prediction is in the `XGBoost_NBA_predictions.csv` file, located at the root of the project directory.

 ## Advanced Features